Now through 5 p.m. on Sunday, June 30th

-The Fellowship will be open to LIS graduates from an accredited Library School in the United States or Canada who will have received their diploma between December 1, 2013, and September 1, 2014.
+The Fellowship will be open to LIS graduates from an accredited Library School in the United States or Canada who will have received his or her diploma between September 1, 2015 and September 1, 2016.

-The successful applicant will be employed at Darien Library for two years, commencing approxiately July 1, 2014, with a final employment date of June 30, 2016.
+The successful applicant will be employed at Darien Library for two years, commencing approximately July 1, 2016, with a final employment date of June 30, 2018.

-Harold W. McGraw, Jr. (1918-2010) Chairman Emeritus and Former CEO, The McGraw-Hill Companies and Honorary Trustee of Darien Library, was a steadfast and generous supporter, esteemed leader, thoughtful mentor and beloved friend.
-His support of the engagement, education and entertainment of children was unwavering; it reflected his commitment to the important role of public libraries from the beginning to the end of the life of each person in the community.
-This Fellowship, created in honor of his memory, will provide a transformational experience for a highly-qualified recent Library School graduate to learn from, and contribute to, the leading role the Children’s Library at Darien Library is playing in developing new services to children and their families.
+Harold W. McGraw, Jr. (1918-2010), Chairman Emeritus and Former CEO, The McGraw-Hill Companies and Honorary Trustee of Darien Library, was a steadfast and generous supporter, esteemed leader, thoughtful mentor, and beloved friend.
+His support of the engagement, education, and entertainment of children was unwavering; it reflected his commitment to the important role of public libraries from the beginning to the end of the life of each person in the community.
+This Fellowship, created in honor of his memory, provides a transformational experience for a highly-qualified recent Library School graduate to learn from, and contribute to, the leading role the Children’s Library at Darien Library is playing in developing new services to children and their families.